geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And crown with roseate wreaths each happy pair.

 Great Ariel now appeared — his gentle look
-Glanced on each lovely maid, as thus he spoke :
+Glanced on each lovely maid, as thus he spoke:
 " Hail ! blooming nymphs, whose constancy restor'd
 " My lov'd Aurelio to his happy lord.
 " Your woes — a Sylph from human bondage freed—*
 " Claim from his grateful king an ample meed,
 " For thee, Maria ! now his chosen bride,
-" Nor less in virtue to our race allied :
+" Nor less in virtue to our race allied:
 " Ne'er shall thy lips resign the vital breath, 870

 " Thy roses fade, or close thine eyes in death.